myosh Help Logomyosh help

 Several specialized supporting forms are used in conjunction with the main "Change Management" form to capture specific types of information.
 These are typically linked from the main change request.
 Their purposes include:

-Refer to the 'Linking Records' guide (under "General Features") for more on how to link these supporting forms to a main change request.
+Refer to the 'Linking Records' guide (under "Common Functions") for more on how to link these supporting forms to a main change request.

 Version: 1